 Come to ACSM’s Annual Meeting in May and “friend” or connect with more than 6,000 of your peers in exercise science and sports medicine.
 Looking for career advice, mentoring, top-tier educational sessions, information about best practices, networking and social opportunities with other students?
 The annual meeting is where you’ll want to be!

-Graduate and Early Career Day Preconference and Networking Fair
+Student and Early Career Preconference and Networking Fair

-The Graduate and Early Career Day Preconference and Networking Fair is designed to provide career guidance for graduate students and early career professionals.
-The session kicks off with a keynote address, then there will be a student interest presentation following by breakouts into two lecture tracks – each with its own specific focus: Academic Careers; Clinical Careers.
+The Student and Early Career Preconference and Networking Fair is designed to provide career guidance for graduate students and early career professionals.
+The session kicks off with a keynote address, then there will be a student interest presentation following by breakouts into three lecture tracks – each with its own specific focus: Research Careers, Exercise Professional Careers, and Early Career.